*NATHAN PRIEST

 (A Retrospective: 1860-2023)

-This publication is a published copy of
+This publication is a published copy of my dissertation.
+Within it, I explore early forms

-from the start of the camera’s life.
-I also discuss how the recent rise in AI image generation has made us forget that we haven’t ever (really) been able to trust photography, and how, when AI gets more advanced, we won’t be able to trust anything that we view online.
+of the camera’s life.
+I also discuss how the recent rise in AI image generation has made us forget

-The size of the publication was a by-product of off-cuts from the paper that I used to create the ‘6.6 KG’ book, with a protective sleeve that also acts as the introduction to my writing.
+off-cuts from the paper that I used to create the ‘6.6 KG’ book, with a protective sleeve that also acts as the introduction to my writing.

 28 pages